 And if you go for a slightly different type and color of clownfish, the price will range between $60-$70.
 And if you purchase the rare ones, you have to be ready to spend more than $100 per fish.

-Then comes the additional costs, such as tank expenses, food, fish caring, etc. The more unique species you go for, the more expensive it becomes.
+Then comes the additional costs, such as tank expenses, food, fish care, etc. The more unique species you go for, the more expensive it becomes.

 A clownfish’s price depends mainly on its species.
 And as I mentioned already, there are various types for the 30 clownfish species, and each kind has a different price range.